 - a.
 Remove all personal belongings from room. - b.
 Make sure the room is clean, orderly, and has all furniture in place. - c.
 Contact the Residential Community Coordinator to have room properly checked.
 The RHM and the student will inspect the room using the Room Inventory Form.
 The Residential Community Coordinator will lock the door when the inspection is complete and receive the key.
 Any charges for damages, missing furniture, or lost key(s) will be assessed by the Residential Community Coordinator.
 If applicable, the student will receive a notice of approximate damage costs.
 Upon receipt of an official financial statement, prompt payment should be made to the University's Business Office at the cashier's window.

-12. Check-out Procedures Before University Break and Holiday Periods a.
-Clean room and common areas (Medgar Wiley Evers Heritage Village residents)
+12. Check-out Procedures Before University Break and Holiday Periods

 When checking out for a university break or holiday period do the following: